aoijs/documentation/functions/usdawaitmessages.md

----
-description: Awaits a message from given user ID or everyone in this channel.
----

 # $awaitMessages

 This function will respond to a user if the user says the given word\(s\) in the `reply` slot